 If any condition tag of the eventNotificationCriteria attribute other than attribute condition tag is specified, the Hosting CSE shall return the response primitive with Response Status Code indicating "BAD_REQUEST" error.

+Check if the missingDdata element of eventNotificationCriteria is provided.

+if the subscribed-to resource, To parameter in the Request is not <timeSeries>, the request shall be rejected with Response Status Code indicating "BAD_REQUEST" error..

+Check if the notificationEventType is set to “Report on generated mising data points” and missingData attribute is not provided, the request shall be rejected with Response Status Code indicating "BAD_REQUEST" error.

 If any of the notificationURI entries are not the Originator, the Hosting CSE may send a Subscription Verification request primitive to each of them as described in clause 7.5.1.2.3.

 a) If the Hosting CSE cannot send one or more Subscription Verification request primitives, the Hosting CSE shall return the Create <subscription> response primitive with a Response Status Code indicating "SUBSCRIPTION_VERIFICATION_INITIATION_FAILED" error.